ARMmbed/Connector-mDS-REST-API/docs/api-reference.md

 ## Resources

-All resource APIs are [asynchronous](index.md#asynchronous-requests).
+All APIs related to device resources are [asynchronous](index.md#asynchronous-requests).
 Be aware that these APIs will only respond if the device is turned on and connected to mbed Device Connector.
-You can also receive [notifications](#notifications) when a resource changes.
+You can also receive [notifications](#notifications) when a resource changes by subscribing to the resource.

 ### Non-confirmable requests